sedasimsek/recap-frontend/README.md

 # ReCap Rental Platform

-/*This project is an online car rental project.*/
+*This project is an online car rental project.*

 * Tecnologies
  Angular 11